cellml/libcellml/docs/reference/sectionB_elements.rst

       The value of this attribute MUST be a valid units reference.

-.. container:: issue-math-todo
+.. container:: issue-math-cn-type

    5. The :code:`cn` element MUST be one of the following :mathml2types:`types` : real or e-notation.

-.. container:: issue-math-todo
+.. container:: issue-math-cn-base10

    6. The :code:`cn` element MUST be of base 10.